How to Become a Psychiatrist | An Extremely Demanding but Rewarding Career

 - Bachelor of Science in Chemistry

 Students are expected to do well in life sciences plus math classes.
 This is a 4-year degree with laboratory classes too.
-If you want to improve your chances for acceptance in a medical school, volunteer in a hospital and work with patients who have a mental illness.
+If you want to improve your chances for acceptance in a medical school, volunteer in a hospital and give diagnosis and treatment to patients who have a mental illness or mental health conditions.

 Take the Medical College Admissions Test (MCAT)